wkliao/pandana_read_case/README.md

 ### Run Command usage:
   ```
-  % ./pandana_read -h
+  % ./pandana_benchmark -h
-  Usage: ./pandana_read [-h|-v] [-p number] [-s number] [-m number] [-r number] [-l file_name] [-i file_name]
+  Usage: ./pandana_benchmark [-h] [-p number] [-s number] [-m number] [-r number] [-l file_name] [-i file_name]
     [-h]           print this command usage message
-    [-v]           verbose mode (default: off)
-    [-d]           debug mode (default: off)
-    [-p number]    performance profiling method (0, 1, or 2)
+    [-p number]    performance profiling method (0 or 1)
                    0: report file open, close, read timings (default)
                    1: report number of chunks read per process
-                   2: report read times for individual datasets
-    [-s number]    read method for evt.seq (0, 1, 2, 3, or 4)
+    [-s number]    read method for key datasets (0, 1, 2, 3, or 4)
-                   0: root process reads evt.seq and broadcasts (default)
+                   0: root process HDF5 reads and broadcasts (default)
-                   1: all processes read the entire evt.seq collectively
+                   1: all processes HDF5 read the entire keys collectively
-                   2: root process reads each evt.seq, one at a time, and
+                   2: root process HDF5 reads each key, one at a time,
-                      scatters boundaries to other processes
+                      calculates, scatters boundaries to other processes
-                   3: distribute reads of evt.seq datasets among processes,
+                   3: distribute key reading among processes, make one MPI
-                      each assigned process makes one MPI collective read call
-                      to read all asigned evt.seq and scatter boundaries
+                      collective read to read all asigned keys, and scatter
+                      boundaries to other processes
-                   4: root POSIX reads all chunks of evt.seq, one dataset at a
+                   4: root POSIX reads all chunks of keys, one dataset at a
                       time, decompress, and scatter boundaries
     [-m number]    read method for other datasets (0, 1, or 2)
                    0: use H5Dread (default)